 This day-long program will develop the practitioner’s understanding of how to provide culturally and linguistically responsive services and guidance on how to issue spot various legal issues for immigrant survivors of domestic violence.
 Experienced domestic violence advocates and legal practitioners in the areas of immigration, family law, public benefits, and housing will share their expertise by providing insight into issues that arise when working with immigrant clients, how these areas of law overlap to provide special protections and remedies to immigrants and domestic violence survivors, and how immigration status impacts the availability of safety net programs for housing, public benefits, and healthcare.

 What You Will Learn

-- Cultural and linguistic issues to be aware of when working with immigrant clients generally and specific issues that arise in working with immigrant survivors of domestic violence
+- Recognize cultural and linguistic issues to be aware of when working with immigrant clients generally, and the specific issues that arise in working specifically with immigrant survivors of domestic violence

-- What is domestic violence and how it impacts immigrant communities
+- Describe what domestic violence is and how it impacts immigrant communities

-- What family law issues are implicated when working with immigrant survivors of domestic violence
+- Identify what family law issues are implicated when working with immigrant survivors of domestic violence

-- What immigration legal remedies and benefits are available for immigrant domestic violence survivors, and recent immigration updates impacting immigrant domestic violence survivors
+- Identify what immigration legal remedies and benefits are available for immigrant domestic violence survivors, and recent immigration updates impacting immigrant domestic violence survivors

-- How immigration status can impact access to public benefits
+- Assess how immigration status can impact access to public benefits

-- Special housing protections for immigrant domestic violence survivors in the Violence Against Women Act, Fair Housing laws, and other California laws
+- Explain special housing protections for immigrant domestic violence survivors in the Violence Against Women Act, Fair Housing laws, and other California laws

 Who Should Attend